-It’s safe to use and one of the best ways to charge an iPhone but there are some signs that point to any kind of wireless charging damaging phone batteries over time.
+It’s safe to use and one of the best ways to charge an iPhone, but there are some signs that point to any wireless charging damaging phone batteries.
 This includes MagSafe wireless charging.

 The reason wireless charging can slowly damage an iPhone battery over time is heat.

-Heat does lead to battery damage but it might not be enough to be worth only using slow cable chargers.
+Heat leads to battery damage, but it might not be enough to be worth only using slow cable chargers.

 It’s also not good for an iPhone battery to be charged over 80% and most people don’t follow that rule either.